RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 = Oracle JDK 7 or 8

-  This software was developed and tested using Oracle JDK 7.
+  This software was developed and tested using Oracle JDK 8.
 This Java version should be available without restrictions for all major platforms, though it may not be included in your distribution by default.

-  Oracle JDK 8 should also work.
+  Oracle JDK 7, as well as OpenJDK 7 and 8 should also work.
 Please let us know if you should run into any issues using this.

   You can check which version of Java you have by running: